clairehuang77777/clairehuang77777/README.md

 ## Hi there 👋
 </br>
 I am a new beignner in coding. </br>
-I started Alpha Camp bookcamp in April 2024</br>
+I started Alpha Camp bootcamp in April 2024</br>
+Before this, I am a UX planner and Product Owner</br>
 Now I am a Full-Time online student</br>
 My Goal is to becom a Full Time Remore Front-End Developer in 2025</br>
 Keep it on, and let's see what will happened 👀💪</br>